roman-huliak/linux-motd/README.md

 # Linux MOTD

 A customizable Message of the Day (MOTD) for Linux systems.
-This project provides dynamic system information displayed upon login, including system stats, uptime, and more.
-It enhances the terminal experience with colorful, informative banners.
+Displays real-time system information on login — such as load average, memory usage, disk space, and uptime — using the standard `update-motd.d` mechanism.
+Designed to be fast, predictable, and compatible with production environments.

 ## Features